 Keep a copy of your application so you can refer back to it if you’re invited to attend an interview.

-You could also consider casting the net wider and applying for jobs in related fields in social care where a degree in social work is not a requirement, for example, in areas such as youth justice, housing and probation.
-Another option is working for a provider of social care, for example in day services, residential care or home care.
+You could also consider casting the net wider and applying for jobs in related fields in social care, where you won't need a degree in social work – such as youth justice, housing and probation.
+Another option is working for a provider of social care, such as in day services, residential care or home care.